Smith-appwrk/Teams-bot/server/data/intelligate.md

 ### Trailer present but not in system
 - Inform welcome centre team
 - They will create the trailer in the system

+### Trailer present physically at location not matching with system
+1. Open Yard Check
+2. Look for the location
+3. Click on update
+4. Click on "Update Other Attributes"
+5. Click on Swap Trailer
+6. Provide the trailer number which is physically present at the location